Redeem Now Ends in:

 In the previous chapter, we learned that notes next to each other on the Circle of Fifths share a strong harmonic relationship.

 • The pentatonic scale is made up of five notes that are derived from a sequence of perfect fifths.
-For example, if you start on C and stack five perfect fifths (C, G, D, A, E), and then rearrange them within a single octave (C, D, E, G, A), you get the C major pentatonic scale.
-This sequence, being closely related on the Circle of Fifths, inherently creates a highly consonant and stable sound.
+For example, if you start on C and stack five perfect fifths (C, G, D, A, E), you get the C major pentatonic scale.
+This sequence, being closely related on the Circle of Fifths, inherently creates a highly stable sound.

 • The pentatonic scale is widely used in rock, blues, jazz, and pop music due to its naturally melodic and "safe" quality, where every note tends to sound good over most chords in the key.